tijptjik/oboe/README.md

 ## Filtering notes by tag

 Oboe supports only converting notes that contain a certain tag.
 The filter is specified via the `-f` or `--filter` flag.
 For example, say you had a tag `#physics` for notes relating to physics, and the same for `#chemistry`.
-To convert all notes relating to both physics and chemistry, run Oboe like this:
+To convert all notes relating to physics and/or chemistry, run Oboe like this:

     oboe <path to vault> -f physics chemistry

+Filters are not strict, so Oboe will convert any notes containing any of the tags in the filter.
+Filters can also be negated by prefixing a tag with `.`, for example:

+    oboe <path to vault> -f physics .chemistry

+The above would convert all notes with the `#physics` tag, but exclude all notes with the `#chemistry` tag.
+If the filter contains only exclusions, Oboe will convert every note except those who match the exclusion.

 ## Other flags